 A Commander Is You: The Mayans are a combo of the Spammer Faction and the Ranger Faction.
 They extract 20% more resources from the same source than the other civilizations, and their archers are dirt cheap.
 Combine the two, and they definitely have reserves.

 Fragile Speedster: In terms of military force: their forte are Plumed Archers and Eagle Warriors, which are both good for Hit-and-Run Tactics.
 While they're not as beefy as the horse archers and cavalry they're supposed to replace they have noticeably higher HP than regular infantry or archers and are dirt cheap.

 Foil: To the Aztecs.
-Their ships, archers, siege engines and fortifications are better, while their infantry and monks are considerably worse.
-The exception is the eagle warrior which is stronger than its Aztec equivalent and together with the also fast plummed archers, can effectively be considered a form of light cavalry - something that the Aztecs definitely lack.
+Their ships, archers, and fortifications are better, while their infantry, siege, and monks are considerably worse.
+The exception is the eagle warrior which is stronger than its Aztec equivalent and together with the also fast Plumed Archers, can effectively be considered a form of light cavalry - something that the Aztecs definitely lack.

 Civilizations in The Forgotten

 Ranged and naval based civilization.
 The Italians have their own artstyle, a version of the Roman one used in the previously developed Rome at War mod (that replaced the Aztecs with Ancient Romans) that was in turn modified and used for the Genoese in the total conversion mod Age of Chivalry.
 UUs: Genoese Crossbowman (anti-cavalry foot archer), Condottiero (anti-gunpowder infantry that can also be trained by other civilizations allied to an Italian player).
 Wonder: Basilica of San Lorenzo.

 A Commander Is You: The Italians are mostly a Ranger Faction.
 They receive a ranged unit for every situation: Genoese Crossbowmen who shoot Cavalry to pieces, cheaper Hand Cannoneers who can decimate Infantry, Skirmishers who kill other Archers, and cheaper Bombard Cannons that destroy buildings and are effective vs other siege weapons.
 Most civs tend to have a specialization that keeps them from being pigeonholed in one role, and the Italians receive the melee Condottieri who kill gunpowder units.